- Home

 However, it’s worth remembering that this article isn’t an exhaustive guide on all things whittling – rather an introduction.
 So if you want to find out more about whittling before you begin, or you’d like to learn along the way, then there are plenty of resources available.

-Firstly, we’ve got a great selection of wood carving courses available on our website.
+There are plenty of online wood carving courses available through providers like Udemy.
 Although not all of these are limited to whittling, and some involve tools like chisels, these courses will still help you hone your whittling skills and create beautiful sculptures with ease.

 Alternatively, if you learn well by reading, then there are plenty of books out there to help you along on your whittling journey.
 Complete Starter Guide to Whittling: 24 Easy Projects You Can Make in a Weekend comes highly recommended by the wood carving community.
 Not only does it have lots of great tutorials, but it also contains some excellent advice when it comes to tools and materials.